greenrobotllc/codefrog-help/help/mas/ai-coder-coderabbit-augment.md

 ## Overview

-This workflow helps you efficiently handle code review feedback from CodeRabbit by importing comments into Augment Code tasks, fixing issues with AI assistance, and tracking progress.
+This workflow helps you efficiently handle code review feedback from CodeRabbit by importing comments into CodeFrog tasks, exporting them to Markdown format, fixing issues with Augment Code AI assistance, and tracking progress.

 ## ⚠️ Critical: Manual Review First